Celebrating the Life of Papa Geno

 Gene’s son, Pastor Kevin Meyer, preached the sermon this day and he, along with his brother and sister, gave testimony to Gene’s joyous and energetic role as father and grandfather.
-A great day of remembering this fine man – though all of us are saddened and will sorely miss Gene’s bright smile, laughter and conversation.
+A great day of celebrating and remembering this fine man – though all of us are saddened and will sorely miss Gene’s bright smile, laughter and conversation.

 During his sermon, Kevin provided us another dimension to Gene’s life.
 We were reminded that in Gene’s lifelong career as a fundraiser and nonprofit leader, he left his mark and his work put in place strong ministries and funding that have touched tens of thousands and still continue to do so even now, as Gene has left us.

 The money that Gene raised, the counsel he provided to assist others in raising money, the organizational coaching that he did with so many and the kind and effective encouragement he provided to volunteers has been multiplied many times over.
 Gene will continue to touch people for years to come in this way but “they will never know his name.”

 That is the work that we, who serve with nonprofits in many different roles, are engaged.
 We really are change agents in society and bring about answers and solutions to problems across our country and the world.
 And, for the most part, those we touch will never know our names.
 That’s okay, isn’t it?

 The following statement is attributed to many – I will attribute it to President Harry Truman: “It’s amazing what you can accomplish when you do not care who gets the credit.”

 A good mantra for our work and for our lives, don’t you think?